 … is an Education Programs Specialist with Friends of the National Zoo (FONZ) in Washington, DC.
 There she manages the overnight programs, adult education classes, and serves as the co-director of FONZ Nature Camp.
 Before moving to DC, she was the head of the Education Department at the New York State Zoo in Watertown, NY where she developed and conducted live animal programs aimed at enhancing people’s connection to wildlife and the environment.
 A native of northern New York, she developed a love of animals and the environment growing up along the St. Lawrence River and Adirondack Mountains.
 An avid traveler, Colleen fueled her environmental passion through study in San Salavador, Bahamas and Australia while completing her undergraduate degree in biology at Elmira College, NY.
 Then as a member of the first graduating class of the Global Field Program, she expanded that list to include Trinidad, Mongolia, Kenya, and Borneo.
 Colleen is extremely excited to continue the educational adventure with Project Dragonfly.

-... recently completed a Master of Arts in Zoology in the Global Field Program through Miami University.
-She is a high school biology teacher for the North Ridgeville City Schools in Ohio.
+... is a high school biology teacher for the North Ridgeville City Schools near Cleveland, Ohio.
+She completed her MA in Zoology from Miami University through the Global Field Program and traveled to Belize, the Amazon, and Baja.
 Elizabeth's teaching career began as a Peace Corps Volunteer in the Kingdom of Tonga, South Pacific where she taught secondary science and trained local counterparts in instructional methods to increase the use of laboratory experiences in their teaching.
-She earned her undergraduate degree in biology with an environmental emphasis from the University of Montana and Master's in Education from Cleveland State University which focused on teaching in urban settings.
+She earned her undergraduate degree in biology with an environmental emphasis from the University of Montana and a M.Ed. from Cleveland State University which focused on teaching in urban settings.
 Her love of travel, nature, and interest in conservation started as a child when she spent her summers camping and visiting national parks all over the United States.
-She enjoys traveling internationally and finding ways to incorporate the experiences into interesting and meaningful learning opportunities for her students.
+She enjoys traveling internationally and finding ways to incorporate the experiences into meaningful learning opportunities for her students and colleagues.

 ...is currently the Education Research Manager for the Hurvis Center for Learning Innovation and Collaboration at the Lincoln Park Zoo in Chicago, IL.
 Here she has assisted in researching, evaluating, and designing programming focused on helping participants better understand science and research.
 While she has loved the zoo, she has decided that teaching and sustainable agriculture are her true passions, and she is now working on making her dreams a reality.
 As she transitions to moving west to California to be near the mountains, ocean, and opportunities for sustainable ag, she is working as a bilingual substitute K-12 teacher for the Madison Metropolitan School district, as well as pursuing various agricultural internships.
-Emily grew up in Madison, WI and has since lived in Illinois, Hawaii, Utah, and Ecuador.
-She earned her BS at the University of Wisconsin-Madison in Zoology, Spanish, and Psychology.
-There she completed an independent research project on sexual selection in threespine sticklebacks.
-She then went on to complete her MS at the University of Illinois at Urbana-Champaign in Natural Resources and Environmental Sciences.
-Her thesis work explored an informal learning program at Brookfield Zoo designed to get children to care about nature.
-From there, Emily decided to combine her interests in the natural and social sciences and her passion for Conservation Psychology to focus her dissertation research on understanding a pressing conservation problem in Hawaii: the invasion of the coqui frog.
-Her novel approach involved examining both frog and human behavior to understand how human-environment interactions affect the coqui invasion process and ways to effectively manage it.
+Emily earned her BS at the University of Wisconsin-Madison in Zoology, Spanish, and Psychology and completed her MS at the University of Illinois at Urbana-Champaign in Natural Resources and Environmental Sciences.
+From there, she decided to combine her interests in the natural and social sciences and her passion for Conservation Psychology to focus her dissertation research on understanding a pressing conservation problem in Hawaii: the invasion of the coqui frog.
 After completing her PhD in Ecology at Utah State University, Emily spent 6 months volunteering in Ecuador, teaching English, and working with the community on constructing a meeting place/community center.
-Emily has taught a variety of courses in both formal and informal settings to 4 year olds through senior citizens, in English and Spanish, and is excited to join a group of talented and interesting faculty with Project Dragonfly, where she hopes to share her experiences with her students and continue to learn and grow as an educator.
+Emily is excited to join a group of talented and interesting faculty with Project Dragonfly, where she hopes to share her experiences with her students and continue to learn and grow as an educator.

 ... has spent the last dozen-ish years as an elementary school teacher at Cherry Tree Elementary School in Carmel, Indiana.
 Ten of those years were spent teaching and assisting in the development of a non-traditional, multi-age/multi-grade classroom program.
 He currently teaches fourth graders.
 In addition to his classroom responsibilities he serves as the school's lead science teacher, working to support and train teachers in implementing the district's science curriculum.
 Since 2010 he has also worked as a trainer and professional development planner with the Indiana Science Initiative, a program to train kindergarten through eighth grade teachers and administrators to incorporate a more participatory and inquiry-based approach to their school districts' science programs.
 Jeff's experiences through the Earth Expeditions programs in Baja, Belize, Costa Rica and Trinidad have helped to fuel his passion for getting teachers and students, figuratively and literally, outside the four walls of traditional elementary school learning experiences.
 He earned his B. A. in Elementary Education from Anderson University and completed his M.A.T. in the Biological Sciences through Miami University's Global Field Program in 2011.
 He likes to spend his free time teaching his own children how to get muddy, climb trees, and submerge kayaks.